Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 The black rhino has pointed lips whereas the white rhino has wide/square lips.
 Other differences are in their sizes but those are hard to tell with the naked eye.

-7. Where Can I See Rhinos In The Wild?
+8. Where To See Rhinos In The Wild

 Rhinos can be found in Africa and Asia.
 In Africa, Rhinos inhabit the grasslands and floodplains of Eastern and Southern Africa.

-African rhinos can be found in wild places of the following countries.
+African rhinos can be found in wild places in the following countries.

 • Uganda